PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 POLICY STATEMENT

-TASC National Limited (TASC) is committed to preventing and responding to the abuse, neglect and exploitation of people with a disability both in its provided and funded services.
-In instances, where the abuse, neglect and exploitation of clients does occur, TASC will respond to the abuse, neglect and exploitation of people with a disability within both its provided and funded non-government services.
+Tasc is committed to preventing and responding to the abuse, neglect and exploitation of people with a disability.
+In instances where the abuse, neglect and exploitation of clients does or is suspected to occur, Tasc will respond to the abuse, neglect and exploitation of people with a disability.

 The human rights principles of the Disability Services Act 2006 include the principle that people with a disability have the same human rights as other members of society and should be empowered to exercise their rights.
 This is best achieved through an integrated approach that targets the cultural, environmental and interpersonal causes of abuse, neglect and exploitation.

-• Ensure that the health, safety and wellbeing of clients of TASC provided or TASC funded non-government services is the paramount consideration in service provision and that clients are provided with maximum protection from abuse, neglect and exploitation.
+• Ensure that the health, safety and wellbeing of its clients is the paramount consideration in service provision and that clients are provided with maximum protection from abuse, neglect and exploitation.

 • Promote a culture of no retribution in the case of reporting, including reporting of suspected or alleged abuse, neglect or exploitation or incidents suggestive of abuse, neglect or exploitation.

-• Ensure that there are systems to identify abuse, neglect and exploitation of service users.
+• Ensure that there are systems to identify abuse, neglect and exploitation of clients.

 • Ensure timely, adequate and appropriate responses to incidents.